MicrosoftDocs/cpp-docs/docs/porting/modifying-winver-and-win32-winnt.md

 #define _WIN32_WINNT_WIN10                  0x0A00 // Windows 10
 ```

  If you don't see all of these versions of Windows listed in a copy of SDKDDKVer.h that you're looking at, you probably are using an older version of the Windows SDK.
-By default, Win32 projects in [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)] use the Windows 8.1 SDK.
-To use the Windows 10 SDK, see [How to: Use the Windows 10 SDK in a Windows Desktop Application](../windows/how-to-use-the-windows-10-sdk-in-a-windows-desktop-application.md).
+By default, Win32 projects in Visual Studio 2017 use the Windows 10 SDK.

 > [!NOTE]
 >  Values are not guaranteed to work if you include internal MFC headers in your application.